BIKASH1002/Smart-Outreach-Tool/README.md

 **5) A/B Testing via LLM:**

 If the user enables A/B testing, the LLM generates two variations of the email based on the JSON data:

-Variation A: A formal email style focusing on efficiency and professionalism.
+- `Variation A`: A formal email style focusing on efficiency and professionalism.

-Variation B: A more friendly and conversational tone to foster engagement.
+- `Variation B`: A more friendly and conversational tone to foster engagement.

 **6) Cold Email Generation:**